 He had gone through a lot; a bankruptcy, a difficult divorce.
 Still he lived, still he loved.
 To the planning profession, which had given him so little, he had given so much.
 He loved people, he loved planning, to the end.

 If ever a man had the gift of gab it was Charlie, and it was good gab not nonsense.
 He talked about planning, he talked about cities, he talked about housing, he talked about people.
 He talked about his many friends and their work in different places.
-He shared all of this with the young students at UIC and they must have found it quite interesting.
-If I were a kid in college I would have liked Charlie, too.
+He shared all of this with his young students at UIC and they must have found it quite interesting.
+If I were a kid in college I would have liked Charlie’s class, too.

-In his last few years I often visited him and the boys in his apartment by Horner Park, where we made dinner on Saturday evenings and played board games til the boys went to bed.
+In his last few years I often visited him and the boys, in his rather disheveled little apartment up by Horner Park.
+We made dinner on Saturday evenings and played board games til the boys went to bed.
 Then Charlie and I would chat for a bit, but he grew tired early and felt drowsy so I didn’t stay long.
 I think the medications dragged him down.
 It seemed a long time since the party he and Heather had years ago, a New Year’s party when we dined and danced til late in their place.
-And the sunny spring Sunday when we celebrated Spencer’s baptism, when they invited me to stand as godfather for their child.
+And the sunny spring Sunday when we celebrated Spencer’s baptism, when they invited me to stand as godfather for their son.
 I remember these warmly as good times with friends.

 We grasp for good friends in memory when they are gone.
 And, when we reach an advanced age in life and look back across the years we recall the friends, the significant friends, who’ve crossed the time together with us.
 Among the dearest of these is Charlie.
 He was a great man.
 He will be missed.